 - Pulmonary fibrosis (damaged or scarred lung tissues)

 Coronavirus prevention tips – how to keep yourself safe:

 Here are a few practical coronavirus prevention tips to reduce your risk of contracting the virus:

 Wash your hands and sanitize often.
 It is well known that alcohol can kill the coronavirus as can high temperatures.
 Therefore it is important to keep your hands clean if at all possible.

 Stay home if you can.
 This virus can be transmitted person to person just through being in the air.
 If you are at all concerned or showing any symptoms keep everyone safe by quarantining yourself.
 Even if you are asymptomatic you may still spread the virus, so it is important to avoid contact as much as possible.

 Change travel plans.
-If you were planning a trip to China, or even another country in southeastern Asia perhaps it is time to reconsider those plans.
+If you were planning a trip, perhaps it is time to reconsider those plans.
 While it’s never fun to cancel or postpone a trip, visiting the country where an epidemic is currently sweeping is never a good idea.
 (Before you cancel you can purchase travel insurance to cover the cost of your trip either in postponing or canceling entirely.)

 What do I do if I’ve been exposed?